zohar1000/ng-cond/README.md

 ## error/complete indications

-The directive provides indications you can utilize in the template for observables/promises which has errors and/or have completed, they are provided as 'error' and 'complete' variables.<br/>
+The directive provides indications you can utilize in the template for observables which has errors and/or have completed, they are provided as 'error' and 'complete' variables.<br/>

 For a single condition, 'error' variable will hold the Error object and 'complete' variable will hold true or false.<br/>